simonmichael/hledger/doc/github-release-template.md

 - YYYY-MM-DD: description. [#NNNN](https://github.com/simonmichael/hledger/issues/NNNN)
 -->

-Here are some instructions for the release binaries on various platforms:
+Here are some instructions for the release binaries on various platforms.
+(You can copy & paste each block of commands as a unit, to save time.):

 <details>
 <summary>